keytiles/lib-logging-golang/README.md

 	logger.WithLabels(labels).Info("one more message tagged with 'key=value'")
 }

-// builds and returns labels we want to add to all log events func buildGlobalLabels() []ktlogging.Label {
+// builds and returns labels we want to add to all log events (this is just an example!!) func buildGlobalLabels() []ktlogging.Label {
 	var globalLabels = []ktlogging.Label{}
 	appName := os.Getenv("CONTAINER_NAME")